jesse99/sdebug/README.md

 		./target/debug/examples/battle_bots --home=../sdebug/html/home.html

-And then navigate to the URL below using a web browser:
+And use a web browser to connect to score's root REST endpoint:
 		http://127.0.0.1:9000/